VictorLeandroSilva/VictorLeandroSilva.github.io/content/publicacoes/index.md

 #### **Em revisão**

+Mendonça P, Carneiro LS, **Leandro-Silva V**, Aleixo A, Araripe A, Rêgo PS.
+The influence of the forest corridors to the north of the Andes on the diversification of the Bright-rumped Attila, Attila spadiceus (Passeriformes, Tyrannidae), during the climatic oscillations of the middle Pleistocene

 Piratelli A, Ribeiro B, [...], **Leandro-Silva V**, [...], MacGregor-Fors I. BIRD-WINDOW COLLISIONS: a data set for Latin America
 {style="text-align: justify;"}